OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

-So you have received 100 pages of the requirements doc and a presentation has been made about your new project.
-Now as a developer your job is to translate the business requirements

-to your code.
+So you have received your 100 pages of the requirements doc and a presentation has been made about your new project.
+Now as a developer your job is to translate the business requirements to your code.
 But where do we start?
 Architecture you say?
 System diagrams?
 Project structure?
 How about starting from discovering and translating the domain?
-I assume you are familiar

-or at least or the term Domain Driven Design.
+I assume you are familiar or at least or the term Domain Driven Design.
+Domain driven design is about deriving your design from the domain.
+We try to bould such an aligment between the source code and the other stakeholders, we use the same language, that is Ubiquitous Language.

 ## Ubiquitous Language

 Domain driven design is rolled around the concept called ubiquitous language.
-Ubiquitous language is the common language we share, we we talk among other stake holders.
+Ubiquitous language is the common language we share, we we talk among other stakeholders.

 ![Ubiq-1](/assets/posts/2020-12-15-How-to-start-your-domain-driven-project/ubiq-1.png)